LinkfandosVF/cryptidcrushwiki/Characters/Atlas.md

 ## Lore (WIP)
 Atlas's full name is Atlas Indrid.
 He was born on the 21st of December 1999.
+### In Game
+Atlas is a main character, meaning he's probably going to be romance-able in future updates.
 ## Meta
 Atlas is voiced by [Patrick Mealey](https://x.com/PatMikeVA).